eonwarped/dreon/README.md

   * Favorites (`favorite_accounts`) can now have individual vote percent.
     * Formatted as: account:weight (e.g.: `inertia:100.00`)
   * Now checking if any voter can vote at all.
 If at least one voter has a non-zero vote_weight, return true.
 Otherwise, don't bother to even queue up a new thread, thus saving memory.
+  * Argument called `stream:false` will exit without streaming the blockchain.
+Useful in situations where you only want to `replay:` and exit.

 #### Overview